unworthyEnzyme/venus/README.md

 fiber sounds cooler.
 Each time we yield we add the current executing to a queue.
 Because i want to experiment quickly and don't want to bother with syntax, i didn't write a parser.

+To run a program:
+`deno run --allow-read main.ts path/to/program`